ratify-project/ratify-web/docs/plugins/verifier/cosign.md

 Keyless verification supports:

 - certificate transparency log verification: The `ctLogVerify` configuration enables/disables verification of the existence Secure Certificate Timestamp (SCT) entry in the certificate transparency log.
-By defaault, this is `true`.
+By default, this is `true`.
 - certificate identity: This is REQUIRED to be defined.
 The `certificateIdentity` OR the `certificateIdentityRegExp` field MUST be defined.
 This is the identity Ratify will verify is present in the public certificate used for keyless verification.
 - certificate issuer: This is REQUIRED to be defined.
 The `certificateOIDCIssuer` OR the `certificateOIDCIssuerRegExp` field MUST be defined.
 This is the OIDC Issuer that binds the identity to the public certificate used for verification.
 Ratify will verify that the issuer matches.